Art & Design

 Take the JR Yamanote Line or Hibiya subway line to Ebisu Station.
-The Tokyo Photographic Art Museum is located in Ebisu Garden Place , just a 10-minute walk from either station.
+The Tokyo Photographic Art Museum is located in Yebisu Garden Place , just a 10-minute walk from either station.

 Modern setup with classic appeal

-Formerly known as The Metropolitan Museum of Photography, the Tokyo Photographic Art Museum recently underwent major renovations.
-You'll love the venue's state-of-the-art presentation.
+Formerly known as The Metropolitan Museum of Photography, the Tokyo Photographic Art Museum underwent major renovations in 2016.
 The museum displays mostly original prints and goes to great lengths to preserve them.

 A wide spread of genres

 Catch a glimpse of the bold works of some of Japan's greatest photographers, past and present.
+The Tokyo Photographic Art Museum holds about 20 exhibitions a year, with a lineup that draws on its rich expertise and depth.
 You'll find a wide spread of genres, from fashion to landscape photography as well as images depicting socio-political movements and other historical events.

 More than photography